dshin32/dshin32.github.io/index.md

 <!-- ### Introduction -->

 My name is Donghyuk Shin (신동혁).
-I currently work at Amazon as a Machine Learning Scientist.
+I am an Assistant Professor in the [Department of Information Systems](https://wpcarey.asu.edu/information-systems-degrees) at the [W. P. Carey School of Business](https://wpcarey.asu.edu) of [Arizona State University](https://www.asu.edu).

+Prior to joining ASU, I worked at Amazon Web Services as a Machine Learning Scientist.
 I graduated with a Ph.D. in Computer Science from the [University of Texas at Austin](https://www.utexas.edu), where I was advised by [Prof. Inderjit S. Dhillon](https://www.cs.utexas.edu/users/inderjit) and part of the [Center for Big Data Analytics](http://bigdata.ices.utexas.edu/).
 Before then, I received my B.E. and M.S. degrees from [Sogang University](http://wwwe.sogang.ac.kr).
 My research interests primarily focus on the field of machine learning and data mining, particularly in deep learning, recommender systems, forecasting, social network analysis and big data analytics.
 I am also interested in the field of business analytics and management information systems and have closely worked with [Prof. Andrew B. Whinston](https://sites.google.com/site/abwhinston/).

 ### Contact Information

-- dhshin -at- amazon -dot- com
+- dhs -at- asu -dot- edu

 ### Education